digipost/signering-docs/source/adressering-av-undertegner.rst

 =======================================================
 If you know the national identity numbers of the signers, you can address them using their identity numbers.
 This is the most secure way to reach the expected signers, since it requires them to log in with an electronic ID in order to read and sign.

-Even if the signer is addressed using a national identity number, the signer will be notified and will receive a link to log in by email or SMS – see :ref:`notification and contact details <notifications>` for more information.
+Even if the signer is addressed using a national identity number, the signer will be notified and will receive a link to log in by email, SMS or in Digipost – see :ref:`notification and contact details <notifications>` for more information.

 ..
 TIP::